 While this article is supposed to give you a rough idea of how stage tuning works, you’ll notice we’ve kept things quite general.
 This is because stage tuning can differ quite a lot depending on what car you are looking at.

-We also haven’t really mentioned diesel engines (although they are quite similar), or non-turbo engines, for the sake of space.
+We also haven’t really mentioned diesel engines (although they are quite similar), or non-turbo engines, for the sake of time and space.

 Why not let our sales team take the guesswork out of this for you?
 Give us a call or email and we can help you select a suitable upgrade package for your car.

 Enjoyed this?
 Read more of our latest news: